freeipa/ansible-freeipa/README.md

 # FreeIPA Ansible roles

 This repository contains [Ansible](https://www.ansible.com/) roles and playbooks to install and uninstall [FreeIPA](https://www.freeipa.org/) servers and clients.
-A role for replica is in the work, but not functional so far.
+A role for replica is in the works, but is not functional so far.

-**Note**: The ansible playbooks and roles require a configured ansible environment where the ansible nodes are reachanble and are properly set up to have an IP address and a working package manager.
+**Note**: The ansible playbooks and roles require a configured ansible environment where the ansible nodes are reachable and are properly set up to have an IP address and a working package manager.

 **Supported FreeIPA versions**